paulfranceschi/IPD/README.md

 https://github.com/Axelrod-Python/Axelrod

 Designed for my academic research on this topic and reproducibility.
-The strategy 4-Duality Optimizer 1 is tested, based on my paper:
+The strategy 4-Duality Optimizer 1 is tested, based on the analysis of the IPD from my paper:

 Cadre conceptuel pour la résolution d’une classe de conflits de valeurs. https://philpapers.org/rec/FRACCP